Quartz vs. Quartzite — Understanding Your Countertop’s True Nature

 Recommended Maintenance Schedule

-• Residential quartzite: Clean, Hone, and Seal every 18–24 months
+• Residential Quartzite: Clean, Hone & Seal every 18–24 months

-• Residential quartz: Deep clean and patch repair every 3–5 years
+• Residential Quartz: Deep clean and surface refresh every 3–5 years

-• Commercial installations: Annual maintenance due to heavier use
+• Commercial Quartz or Quartzite: Annual professional maintenance for high-traffic use

 Final Thoughts

-Quartz and quartzite may share a name, but their care is far from identical.
-Understanding their unique characteristics ensures your investment stays beautiful — without the frustration of trial and error.
+Quartz and quartzite may share a name, but their care isn’t interchangeable.
+Understanding their unique properties ensures your investment stays beautiful and protected for years.

-Whether you have engineered quartz or natural quartzite, Rose Restoration provides tailored maintenance and repair solutions that protect both your surface and your peace of mind.
+Whether you have engineered quartz countertops or natural quartzite floors, Rose Restoration provides specialized cleaning, repair, and sealing services that keep your surfaces performing — and shining — like new.

 Leave a Reply